-- 1. Match the socket, wedge, and clip to the wire rope and size the rope with the go and no go hole in the socket. - The wire rope must pass through the "go" hole and not pass through the "no go" hole. - If the wire rope passes through the "no go" hole, the wedge is the wrong size. - If the wire rope does not pass through the "go" hole, the wedge is the wrong size. - 2.
+- 1. Match the socket, wedge, and clip to wire rope size. - The wire rope must pass through the "go" hole in the wedge. - It must not pass through the "no go" hole in the wedge. - 2.
 Align the live end of rope, with center line of pin. - 3.
 Secure dead end section of rope. - 4.
 Tighten nuts on clip to recommended torque. - Do not attach dead end to live end or install wedge backwards. - 6.
 Use a hammer to seat Wedge and Rope as deep into socket as possible before applying first load.